Colouring negative exact-distance graphs of signed graphs: Distance 2 in signed planar graphs

-\begin{theorem} For every planar graph $G$ we have $\dcol_4(G)\le 76$. \end{theorem}
+\begin{theorem} For every planar graph $G$ we have $\dcol_4(G)\le 77$. \end{theorem}

+As mentioned in the introduction, it is possible to get a bound of 76 but, in order to simplify the presentation, we do not do so here.
+At the end of this section we give a slight hint of how to obtain this better bound.

-Given a graph $G$ and any ordering $L$ of $V(G)$, adding an edge can only enlarge $\DR_4[G,L,v]$.
-Therefore we will only work with planar triangulations and we assume $G$ is a fixed such graph.
-Two vertex disjoint subgraph $H_1$ and $H_2$ are said to be \emph{adjacent} if there are vertices $v_1\in H_1$ and $v_2\in H_2$ such that $v_{1}v_{2}\in E(G)$.
+Two vertex-disjoint subgraphs $H_1$ and $H_2$ are said to be \emph{adjacent} if there are vertices $v_1\in H_1$ and $v_2\in H_2$ such that $v_{1}v_{2}\in E(G)$.
 A path $P$ in $G$ is called \emph{isometric} if there is no shorter path in $G$ between its endpoints.

-We will create a vertex ordering of $V(G)$ in the following manner: we take an isometric path $P$ of $G$, order its vertices from one end to the other, then continue the process in $G-P$.
-Then, we pick a path which is isometric in the remaining graph, remove it and put its vertices next in the ordering.
-We proceed inductively in this way, until we have ordered all the vertices.
-This motivates the following definition.
-An \emph{isometric-path decomposition} is a set $\mathcal{P}=\{P_0, \dots, P_s\}$ of non-empty paths, where $V(G)=\cup_{i=1}^sV(P_i)$, $V(P_i)\cap V(P_j)=\varnothing$ whenever $i\ne j$, and $P_i$ is isometric in $\mathcal{P}_i:=G-\cup_{j=1}^{i-1}V(P_j)$ for every $i$.
+To prove Theorem~\ref{thm:dcol76}, we will create a vertex ordering of $V(G)$ in the following manner: we take an isometric path $P_1$ of $G$ and place its vertices at the start of the ordering of $V(G)$ (ordering the vertices of $P_1$ from one end of the path to the other).
+Then, we pick a path $P_2$ which is isometric in $G-P_1$, and put its vertices next in the ordering.
+We proceed inductively in this way until we have ordered all the vertices.
+Once we have defined this ordering $L$ of $V(G)$, we will use the following easy lemma to bind $|\DR_{4}[G,L,v]|$ for every $v\in V(G)$.

-We will not be happy with just any isometric path decomposition, but will need one in which every vertex in $G-\cup_{j=1}^{i-1}V(P_j)$ can only be adjacent to a bounded number of paths from $P_1,\dots ,P_{i-1}$.
-In fact, we will require more properties as follows.